-Smart Casual Dress Code
+Smart Casual Wedding Attire

-Smart Casual Blazers
+Smart Casual Outfits

 Blazers are a popular choice for smart casual as they can be paired with different pieces and work well for a layered look.
 The one thing that you must consider is the material for the blazers you intend to wear with this attire.
 For smart casual, ensure that your blazers are not too formal and are lightweight and have relaxed elements.
 This will ensure that your look is seamless, and the pieces can work cooperatively for an overall casual essence.
 You do not want the look to read outdated or mismatched.
 The trick to perfecting smart casual is making the pieces look like they were made for each other.
 Also, don’t just assume that you will need a blazer for a stylish smart casual look.
 Think about other alternatives to keep your looks refined yet still textured.
 Cable knit cardigans are a novel alternative that will add a preppy touch.

-An advantage with smart casual style is that there is greater freedom with what shoes you can get away with.
+An advantage of smart casual style is that there is greater freedom with what shoes you can get away with.
 Keep in mind that it is all about balance; you want to put forward a respectful, polished casual look.
 Boots, loafers or Oxfords work well, lending a more mature edge to your clothing.
 In terms of material for your smart casual shoe choices, opt for suede for a well-textured, quasi-formal touch.
 A great pair of sneakers can also be a perfect accompaniment but keep in mind that you should opt for clean, minimalist styles (classic converse or leather sneakers are an easy go-to).

 While a blazer is ideal for creating a smart casual look, there are other jackets that you can wear for this dress code.
-A sophisticated leather jacket or sleek bomber jacket is a stylish alternative to traditional tailored designs.
+A sophisticated leather jacket or sleek bomber is a stylish alternative to traditional tailored designs.
 To ensure your look reads as smart instead of sloppy, just make sure you partner your jacket with elevated items, such as a collared shirt, tailored pants, and dress shoes.

 Please remember that we are not talking about board shorts here.
 You will need them in high-quality fabrics and should be fitted and certainly above the knee.
 Be cautious when choosing to go for shorts, they can work well but can also register underdressed in the wrong context.

 No smart casual outfit is complete without the addition of accessories.
 To put the perfect finishing touch on your look, select accessories that read as chic without feeling overly dressed-up.
-A belt is a must, but try choosing a brown leather style for the right mix of relaxation and sophisticated.
+A belt is a must, but try choosing a brown leather style for the right mix of relaxation and sophistication.
 When it comes to ties, you can wear one or not.
 If you do go without, consider adding a pocket square to dress up your look a little more.
 Other accessories you may wish to wear are a stylish yet straightforward watch and sleek sunglasses.